MGP Ingredients (NASDAQ:MGPI) Releases FY 2022 Earnings Guidance

 MGP Ingredients Announces Dividend

-In related news, Director Karen Seaberg sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, August 1st.
-The stock was sold at an average price of $105.63, for a total transaction of $105,630.00.
-Following the transaction, the director now owns 61,632 shares in the company, valued at approximately $6,510,188.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In related news, Director Karen Seaberg sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, August 1st.
-The stock was sold at an average price of $105.63, for a total transaction of $105,630.00.
-Following the transaction, the director now owns 61,632 shares in the company, valued at approximately $6,510,188.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Lori L.S.
-Mingus sold 1,800 shares of MGP Ingredients stock in a transaction that occurred on Friday, July 1st.
-The shares were sold at an average price of $100.54, for a total value of $180,972.00.
-Following the completion of the transaction, the director now owns 15,924 shares in the company, valued at $1,600,998.96.
-The disclosure for this sale can be found here.
-Insiders have sold 11,202 shares of company stock worth $1,120,098 in the last quarter.
-36.70% of the stock is owned by insiders.
+In other news, major shareholder Luxco 2017 Irrevocable Trust D purchased 5,000 shares of the business’s stock in a transaction on Monday, August 8th.
+The stock was acquired at an average price of $110.24 per share, for a total transaction of $551,200.00.
+Following the acquisition, the insider now directly owns 1,788,771 shares of the company’s stock, valued at approximately $197,194,115.04.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, Director Karen Seaberg sold 1,831 shares of MGP Ingredients stock in a transaction that occurred on Wednesday, June 1st.
+The stock was sold at an average price of $95.52, for a total value of $174,897.12.
+Following the completion of the transaction, the director now owns 62,143 shares in the company, valued at approximately $5,935,899.36.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, major shareholder Luxco 2017 Irrevocable Trust D bought 5,000 shares of the company’s stock in a transaction dated Monday, August 8th.
+The stock was bought at an average price of $110.24 per share, with a total value of $551,200.00.
+Following the acquisition, the insider now owns 1,788,771 shares in the company, valued at approximately $197,194,115.04.
+The disclosure for this purchase can be found here.
+Insiders sold 11,202 shares of company stock worth $1,120,098 in the last quarter.
+36.70% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Vanguard Group Inc. grew its stake in shares of MGP Ingredients by 1.9% in the 1st quarter.
-Vanguard Group Inc. now owns 1,004,385 shares of the company’s stock valued at $85,964,000 after purchasing an additional 18,839 shares during the last quarter.
-State Street Corp grew its stake in shares of MGP Ingredients by 3.4% in the 1st quarter.
-State Street Corp now owns 442,275 shares of the company’s stock valued at $37,854,000 after purchasing an additional 14,520 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in shares of MGP Ingredients by 3.0% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 94,881 shares of the company’s stock valued at $8,122,000 after purchasing an additional 2,758 shares during the last quarter.
-Lord Abbett & CO.
-LLC purchased a new position in shares of MGP Ingredients in the 1st quarter valued at approximately $7,549,000.
-Finally, Mariner LLC lifted its holdings in shares of MGP Ingredients by 1.1% in the 1st quarter.
-Mariner LLC now owns 63,132 shares of the company’s stock valued at $5,404,000 after buying an additional 688 shares during the period.
-77.38% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Bank of Montreal Can boosted its holdings in shares of MGP Ingredients by 4.6% in the 1st quarter.
+Bank of Montreal Can now owns 3,769 shares of the company’s stock worth $331,000 after purchasing an additional 165 shares during the period.
+PNC Financial Services Group Inc. lifted its stake in shares of MGP Ingredients by 22.2% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 1,400 shares of the company’s stock worth $120,000 after acquiring an additional 254 shares during the last quarter.
+Sei Investments Co. lifted its stake in shares of MGP Ingredients by 1.1% during the 1st quarter.
+Sei Investments Co. now owns 31,752 shares of the company’s stock worth $2,742,000 after acquiring an additional 354 shares during the last quarter.
+Captrust Financial Advisors lifted its stake in shares of MGP Ingredients by 76.2% during the 1st quarter.
+Captrust Financial Advisors now owns 953 shares of the company’s stock worth $82,000 after acquiring an additional 412 shares during the last quarter.
+Finally, Gilder Gagnon Howe & Co.
+LLC lifted its stake in shares of MGP Ingredients by 1.7% during the 1st quarter.
+Gilder Gagnon Howe & Co.
+LLC now owns 25,276 shares of the company’s stock worth $2,163,000 after acquiring an additional 427 shares during the last quarter.
+Hedge funds and other institutional investors own 77.38% of the company’s stock.

 About MGP Ingredients